AstarNetwork/astar-docs/docs/EVM/precompiles/index.md

 # Usage example

-Here we'll see how to interact with dApp Staking precompile using Remix IDE.
+Here we'll demonstrate how to interact with dApp staking precompile using Remix IDE.
 Other precompiles can be accessed in a similar manner.

 ```